 In this SomoS Artist Interview, Uruguayan painter Emi Brener talks about her themes of intimacy and vulnerability, and how she integrates embroidery and painting.

-Between From March 18th until March 21st, 2020, SomoS presents the exhibition After the Flood by Berlin-based South-Korean painter Jiyeon Kim, who explores ways of representing the individual in our digital era.
+Between June 9 and July 18 2020, SomoS presents the exhibition Meme Paintings by South-Korean painter Jiyeon Kim, who explores ways of representing the individual in our digital era.

 In her solo exhibition “Under the Skin,” Emi Brener traces human vulnerability and intimacy through an innovative combination of painting and embroidery.